-Closing before the Commission's decision constitutes a criminal offence for the undertaking's lawful representative, punishable with a fine from $\leq 15,000$ to $\leq 150,000$.
+Closing before the issuance of the Commission's decision constitutes a criminal offence for the undertaking's lawful representative, punishable with a fine from €15,000 to €150,000.

-The Commission may adopt appropriate provisional measures to restore or maintain conditions of effective competition if the concentration has closed before a clearance decision or in breach of the remedies imposed by the Commission's clearance decision.
+The Commission may adopt appropriate provisional measures to restore or maintain conditions of effective competition if the concentration has closed before a clearance decision or closed in breach of the remedies imposed by the Commission's clearance decision.

 Early implementation may only be allowed following a special derogation by the Commission.
-Derogations may be granted to prevent serious damage to one or more of the undertakings concerned or to a third party.
-A derogation may be requested or granted at any time (before notification or after the transaction) and revoked by the Commission in the circumstances provided in the law, for example, if it was based on inaccurate or misleading information.
+Derogations may be granted to prevent serious damage to one or more of the undertakings concerned, or to a third party.
+A derogation may be requested or granted at any time (before notification or after the transaction) and revoked by the Commission in the circumstances provided in the Competition Law, for example, if it was based on inaccurate or misleading information.